signebedi/signebedi.github.io/_posts/2023-07-25-hello-world.md

       name: University of Wisconsin-Madison
 bibliography: 2023-07-25-hello-world.bib
 ---
 A few weeks ago, I was backpacking on the Superior Hiking Trail and had the chance to relax with my group at Beaver River, a trail and campground north of Two Harbors, MN.
 The site had access to the water, which was cool, gently-flowing, and soothing.
-I spent some time sitting half-submerged and enjoyed the tranquil sounds of birdsong, the rustling of leaves in the wind, and the water lapping against nearby stones as my group set up camp.
-I closed my eyes and pictured a knot unwinding against the sensation of water rising and falling against my back & my life stressors left my body.
+I spent some time sitting half-submerged and enjoyed the tranquil sounds of birdsong, the rustling of leaves in the wind, and the water lapping against nearby stones as my group set up their tents.
+I closed my eyes and pictured a knot unwinding as the water rose and fell against my back.
+I felt at once in tune with myself and with my surroundings as I felt my life's stressors leaving my body.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">